Select the link to open the

 - No balls or jump ropes, etc. in the area.

 - No sitting on top of support pieces (especially on horizontal ladder/fitness station, horizontal yellow tube, etc.).

 - Each student must wait until the student in front of them “gets down, gets off, moves away,” etc. before they begin on that apparatus or station.

 Remember – These are guidelines and they do need to be followed, yet recess should be a fun and happy time of day for all students and volunteers.
-Students are respectful of each other and the authority of the playground monitors.
+Students are kind and respectful of each other and the authority of the playground monitors.
 The volunteers are here for the safety of all students.

 School Safety Patrol